joaotavora/yasnippet/doc/snippet-expansion.rst

 * Buffer-local ``yas/buffer-local-condition`` variable

-  This variable provides more fine grained control over what snippets can be expanded in the current buffer.
-The default value, won't let you expand snippets inside comments or string literals for example.
+  This variable provides finer grained control over what snippets can be expanded in the current buffer.
+The default value won't let you expand snippets inside comments or string literals for example.
 See `The condition system`_ for more info.

 The condition system
 --------------------